BrotherYanny/BWITGroupProject/Stock/README.txt

     - for "addBasicSecurityInfo(securityID, industry, description, listOfBoardMemebers)"
-        just type "addInfo" and the fields for the parameters will be nicely displayed Here is an example:
+        just type "addInfo" and the fields for the parameters will be nicely displayed please press "ENTER" after inserting the wanted field to go to the next field Here is an example:

         COMMAND: addInfo